-Employers contributed 8.2% of each member's compensation.
-This was temporarily increased from 6.9% on July 1, 2013.
+Employers contributed 8.57% of each member's compensation.
+This was temporarily increased from 7.07% on July 1, 2013.
 Beginning July 1, 2014, employer contributions will increase an additional 0.1% a year over 10 years, through 2024.
-The employer additional contributions terminates on January 1 following actuary valuation results that show the amortization period of the PERS-DBRP has dropped below 25 years and would remain below 25 years following the reductions of both the additional employer and member contributions rates.
+The additional employer contributions terminate on January 1 following actuary valuation results that show the amortization period of the PERS-DBRP has dropped below 25 years and would remain below 25 years following the reductions of both the additional employer and member contributions rates.
 The State's General Fund contributes an additional .37% of earned compensation.
-Effective July 1, 2013, contributions are also made to the system from the Coal Tax Fund.
 Beginning July 1, 2013, employers are required to make contributions on working retirees' compensation.
 Member contributions for working retirees are not required.